 Chances are that you have important data that you don’t want to use on your PC.
 To protect and back up your data you’ll want to either store it on the cloud or copy it to an external drive.
 If you don’t wish to entrust your data to a cloud service, then the best way to make sure your data isn’t lost is to save a copy onto an external drive.
 It’s an inexpensive and convenient way to back up your important files or store any overflow.
 It can also be a handy way to transport your data or even transfer files between devices.

-You will almost always have the need for more storage as data files continue to get larger and you accumulate more of them, you’re all but guaranteed to continually need more storage.
+As files get larger and you accumulate more of them, you’re all but guaranteed to continually need more storage.
 An external drive is one of the best ways to ensure you have enough storage capacity and to cover yourself in case of an emergency.
-We’ve tested numerous external drives and curated the best picks below.
-We’ve included external drives with blazing-fast performance as well as a pick for best budget option, best portable SSD, and everything in between.
+Here at PCWorld we’ve tested numerous external drives and curated a list of the best external drives below.
+We’ve provided recommendations for everything from blazing-fast performance to budget options to portability and everything in between.
 Below our recommendations you’ll find additional helpful information on what you need to know to choose the best external drive for your needs.

 Updated 05/21/2023: We’ve added the Teamgroup M200 as our choice for best budget speedster.
 This portable drive is exceptionally fast and comes with a hard-to-beat price.
 Read more about our latest pick in the summary below.

 Samsung T7 Shield – Best performance USB drive